GameDevTecnico/cubos/engine/samples/cars/page.md

 In our assets folder we already have a palette, let's load it and give it some more colors.

-@snippet cars/main.cpp Load, add materials and set pallete
+@snippet cars/main.cpp Load, add materials and set palette

 Now, let's give our scene a floor.
 To achieve this, we'll create a grid, assign one of the materials we added to the pallete to each voxel of that grid and then spawn it.